 That its supporters refuse to engage in any depth with the questions the MWI poses about the ontology and autonomy of self is lamentable.
 But this is (speaking as an ex-physicist) very much a physicist’s blind spot: a failure to recognise – or perhaps to care – that problems arising at a level beyond that of the fundamental, abstract theory can be anything more than a minor inconvenience.

 If the MWI were supported by some sound science, we would have to deal with it – and to do so with more seriousness than the merry invention of Doppelgängers to measure both quantum states of a photon.
 But it is not.
 It is grounded in a half-baked philosophical argument about a preference to simplify the axioms.
 Until Many Worlders can take seriously the philosophical implications of their vision, it’s not clear why their colleagues, or the rest of us, should demur from the judgment of the philosopher of science Robert Crease that the MWI is ‘one of the most implausible and unrealistic ideas in the history of science’.
 Here, after all, is a theory that seems to allow everything conceivable to happen.
 To pretend that its only conceptual challenge is that it leads to scenarios like the plot of Sliding Doors (1998) shows a puzzling lacuna in the formidable minds of its advocates.
-Perhaps they should stop trying to tell us that philosophy is dead.Make a donation
+Perhaps they should stop trying to tell us that philosophy is dead.Support Aeon: make a one-off donation